-Dr. Yapko is a Fellow of the American Psychological Association, a clinical member of the American Association for Marriage and Family Therapy, a member of the International Society of Hypnosis, and a Fellow of the American Society of Clinical Hypnosis.
+Dr. Yapko is a Fellow of the American Psychological Association, a member of the International Society of Hypnosis, and a Fellow of the American Society of Clinical Hypnosis.
 He is a recipient of lifetime achievement awards from the American Psychological Association, The International Society of Hypnosis, and The Milton H. Erickson Foundation for his many contributions to the fields of psychotherapy and clinical hypnosis.

-Dr. Yapko has been a passionate advocate for redefining how we think about and treat peoples’ problems, especially the most common ones of anxiety and depression.
-He has been a vocal critic of medicalizing such problems by calling them illnesses when there is substantial evidence that they are about much more than biology alone.
+Dr. Yapko has been a passionate advocate for redefining how we think about and treat people’s problems, especially the most common ones of anxiety and depression.
+He has especially been a vocal critic of medicalizing depression given that there is substantial evidence that depression is about much more than biology alone.
 He further questions the all-too-common treatment approach of simply medicating people with drugs whose safety and efficacy are highly questionable.
 Dr. Yapko’s focus is on wellness not pathology and he emphasizes that this is not simply a semantic issue.
 By focusing on wellness, treatments emphasize helping people access their resources and personal strengths as well as helps them develop skills they may be missing in order to achieve the quality of life they seek.

 On the personal side, Dr. Yapko and his wife Diane have been happily married nearly 45 years.
-Diane is a retired pediatric speech-language pathologist who specializes in the treatment of autistic spectrum disorders.
+Diane is a retired pediatric speech-language pathologist who specialized in working with children on the autistic spectrum.
 Together, they enjoy traveling and hiking in the Great Outdoors in their spare time.